Biscuits

 Can I make the dough ahead of time?

-Yes, you can prepare the dough in advance and refrigerate it for up to 24 hours before baking.
-Just make sure to let it come to room temperature before rolling out.
+Yes, you can prepare the dough in advance, wrap it tightly, and refrigerate it for up to 24 hours.
+Just roll and cut before baking.

 Conclusion